aspose-words/Aspose.Words-API-References/english/net/aspose.words/style/linkedstylename/_index.md

 title: Style.LinkedStyleName
 linktitle: LinkedStyleName
 second_title: Aspose.Words for .NET API Reference
-description: Style property.
+description: Style LinkedStyleName property.
 Gets the name of the Style linked to this one.
 Returns empty string if no styles are linked in C#.
 type: docs
 weight: 90
 url: /net/aspose.words/style/linkedstylename/